hectorgonzalezo/shopping-cart/README.md

 Built using React as part of [The Odin Project](https://www.theodinproject.com/) curriculum.

-Shopping cart App built using React, made as practice of using reac-router-dom and testing using the react testing library.
+Shopping cart App built using React, made as practice of using react-router-dom and testing using the react testing library.

 ## Live Preview